Tidal Basin Review

 The trees are now the centerpiece of Washington's two-week Cherry Blossom Festival, held each spring since 1935.
 The festivities are kicked off by the lighting of a ceremonial Japanese lantern that rests on the north shore of the Tidal Basin, not far from where the first tree was planted.
 The once-simple celebration has grown over the years to include concerts, martial-arts demonstrations, a running race, and a parade.
 Park Service experts try their best to predict exactly when the buds will pop.
-The trees are usually in bloom for about 10–12 days in late March or early April.
-When winter refuses to release its grip, the parade and festival are held anyway, without the presence of blossoms, no matter how inclement the weather.
-And when the weather complies and the blossoms are at their peak at the time of the festivities, Washington rejoices.
+The trees are usually in bloom for about 12 days in late March or early April.
+When winter will not release its grip, parade and festival take place without the presence of blossoms, no matter how inclement the weather.
+When the weather complies and the blossoms peak at the time of the festivities, Washington rejoices.

 - Location: Washington, D.C.

 View deals in Washington, D.C. for vacation packages, hotels, airfare, and more from our partners!More